Iunius118/ChiliBulletWeapons/README.md

-# ChiliBulletWeapons
+# Chili Bullet Weapons
 A Minecraft mod to add a chili pepper, foods, and weapons.